sydasif/my-pandoc-book/chapters/05-numbers.md

 # Output: 22
 ```

-In this example, we've assigned the integer value 22 to the variable `my_var`.
+In this example, we assigned the integer value 22 to the variable `my_var`.

 ### Type checking of integer